Scheduled MonumentsEnglandBullpoint gunpowder magazines and camber

 Bullpoint gunpowder magazines and camber is a scheduled monument protected by Historic England under reference 1003059.
 View the official record →

-Bullpoint gunpowder magazines and camber is a complex of military storage structures located in England and dating to the nineteenth century.
+Bullpoint gunpowder magazines and camber is a late eighteenth-century military installation located in England, comprising structures built to store explosives and ammunition during the period of the Napoleonic Wars.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003059.

 Bullpoint gunpowder magazines and camber is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003059.